 Coffee and Tea Stains

-A very important rule that applies to any stains is to inspect the tablecloth when it comes out of the washing machine.
-If there are still any stains, DO NOT put your tablecloth in the dryer as the heat will cause the stain to be permanent.
+Tea is definitely the most stubborn stain of the two.
+Use OxiClean™ or any other oxygen-based stain remover.
+Keep a spray bottle filled with equal parts white vinegar and water in your laundry room, spray the area, and then gently rub it before going into the washing machine.
+A very important rule that applies to any stain is to inspect the tablecloth when it comes out of the washing machine.
+If there are still any stains, do not put your tablecloth in the dryer.
+The heat will cause the stain to be permanent.
 Instead, continue treating the stain.

+Milk stains are one of the easiest to remove.
+If milk has spilled, gently blot with a clean cloth or paper towel, removing the liquid.
 Rub the stain with laundry detergent and then rinse.
-Since milk, creamers and ice cream contain protein, rinse the area in cold water (warm or hot water sets protein stains into the tablecloth even more).
+Since milk, creamers, and ice cream contain protein, rinse the area in cold water (warm or hot water sets protein stains into the tablecloth even more).

 Grease or Oil Stains